gitter-badger/dotfiles-11/README.md

 configuration files to take effect on a new system or an old one whose configuration scheme has become somehow corrupted.

+settings.sh (liberated from various other users) is used to setup sensible defaults and has not yet been tested on the latest OSX release.

 ##### The following plugines are included as submodules using pathogen:
 - [Command-T](https://github.com/wincent/Command-T)
 - [nerdtree](https://github.com/scrooloose/nerdtree)